FAQ

 file locks (-x) unlimited

 For instance, if you try to use a standalone QGIS application, QGIS might try to access the display server (even when you run the application without a GUI).
-This will definitely not work on a remote openmole instance (that probably does not have a display server).

 The full error might look something like: